ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/04_pipeline_&_computational(RNA-seq).md

 ## Gene Quantification (featureCounts)

 After successful alignment, read counting tools such as featureCounts may produce unexpected or biologically inconsistent gene count distributions.
 A common cause is **incomplete or mismatched gene annotation**.
 If the GTF file does not match the genome build used for alignment, a substantial fraction of reads may map correctly but fail to be assigned to any feature.
-This results in inflated “unassigned” fractions and artificially reduced gene counts, and should therefore be the first thing to be checked.
+This results in inflated unassigned fractions and artificially reduced gene counts, and should therefore be the first thing to be checked.

 <br>